poornimaSapkal/Blog-Web-App/README.md

 ### Installing

-1. Install VS Code
-2. Install NodeJS
+1. Install NodeJS
-3. Install MongoDB
+2. Install MongoDB

 You can refer to the package.json file and install all the dependencies mentioned therein once you've got the environment setup.